-During this reporting period, the NEA OIG received and evaluated nine hotline complaints.
-The evaluations enabled us to close four complaints, refer three complaints to the NEA, and the remaining two complaints will be assessed for possible inclusion in our 2024 annual audit plan (see Table 5, page 17).
+During this reporting period, the NEA OIG received and evaluated six hotline complaints.
+The evaluations enabled us to close three complaints, address one complaint during a current audit, and the remaining two complaints are being assessed for possible investigation (see Table 5, page 16).